obie/guide-to-reactive-rails/README.md

 ## Related Projects

+[Hotwire](https://hotwire.dev/), officially launched in December 2020 is how DHH does reactive Rails in Hey.com.
+If it succeeds, it should further legitimize reactive Rails techniques and bring its methods to the masses.

 [Motion](https://github.com/unabridged/motion) is an integrated framework for reactive, real-time frontend UI components in your Rails application using pure Ruby that is probably the closest direct alternative to StimulusReflex.

 [Matestack](https://www.matestack.io/) is another alternative